-- In order to be admitted to the Master of Psychotherapy an applicant must have completed the Graduate Diploma in Psychotherapy Studies or equivalent. - 2 An applicant must have the personal qualities that show suitability for this programme. - 3 An applicant may be required to attend selection interviews. - 4 An applicant will be required to supply references and satisfy a police check.
+- 1 In order to be admitted to the Master of Psychotherapy an applicant must have completed the Graduate Diploma in Psychotherapy Studies or equivalent. - 2 An applicant must have the personal qualities that show suitability for this programme. - 3 An applicant may be required to attend selection interviews. - 4 An applicant will be required to supply references and satisfy a police check.

-- 5 To qualify for the Master of Psychotherapy, a student must achieve 240 points by successfully completing the requirements in the structure below. - 6 A student may substitute 589881 or 589882 with a Special Topic paper with the approval of the programme leader.
+5 To qualify for the Master of Psychotherapy, a student must achieve 240 points by successfully completing the requirements in the structure below.